pkiehl2002/2022_MIP_280A4_final_project/report.md

 The BLAST results of the remaining scaffolds can be found in additional_information.md.

+## Step 7: Alignment

+Align first five scaffolds from assembly with CP013023 <em>Paenibacillus bovis</em> reference sequence.

+LASTZ alignment has a pairwise identity of 75.6%.
+Geneious diagrams of the alignments can be found in additional_information.md.

-## Step 7: Mapping Illumina Reads to Scaffolds and Calculating Coverage Depth
+## Step 8: Mapping Illumina Reads to Scaffolds and Calculating Coverage Depth

 ```
 bowtie2-build scaffolds.fasta penny_scaffolds_index